The Hottest Place in the Solar System Wasn’t a Star, it was a French Fusion Reactor

 The idea is that you could extract deuterium from water and use it as fuel, producing energy without the greenhouse gas emissions or long-term radioactive waste!

-The WEST experiment didn’t generate electricity.
+The WEST experiment didn’t generate electricity, mostly because it’s not connected to the grid.

-It didn’t even break even energy-wise.
+It didn’t even break even energy-wise…but it brought us a little step closer.

-Think of it as lighting the match.
-Now we need to build the fire.
+Think of it as lighting the match, now we need to build the fire.

 Want a Tiny Star in Your Living Room?